 The Family Law Amendment Act 2023 removed the presumption of equal shared parental responsibility between separated parents.
 The Court no longer assumes equal shared responsibility in long-term decision-making when making parenting orders.
 This improves its ability to help parties find the right parenting arrangement, whether through family law arbitration or by obtaining legal advice to navigate their options effectively.

-Additionally, the changes prevent harmful litigation and ensure that decisions about parenting arrangements, including whether a child should spend equal time with each parent, are made in the child’s best interests.
+The changes prevent harmful litigation and ensure that decisions about parenting arrangements are made in the child’s best interests.
 These reforms also extend protections to de facto relationships, reinforcing fair and effective legal practices.

 The Family Law Amendment Act 2024 makes further changes related to property matters, including: